 What should I do if I forget my username and password?

 In the bottom-right corner of the screen, you should see a blue icon : this opens a chat directly with our team, who will respond to your questions as quickly as possible.
 Alternatively, you can reach out to us at email@example.com.

 We’re proudly based in the City of Lights, Paris.
 This makes us ideally situated at the meeting point of the Asian, Middle Eastern, European, African and American archive footage and media production markets.

 Where can I meet Archive Valley?

 We’re happy to welcome you for a coffee in our Paris offices!
-We’re also avid travellers, and our team can often be spotted and documentary film festivals and media industry events like DocNYC, IDFA, Sunny Side of the Doc, Doc Leipzig, Real Screen, MipCom, Sheffield DocFest and more!
+We’re also avid travelers, and our team can often be spotted at documentary film festivals and media industry events like DocNYC, IDFA, Sunny Side of the Doc, Doc Leipzig, Real Screen, MipCom, Sheffield DocFest and more!
 Let us know if you’re heading to an event and if we’re also attending we’re happy to meet up.